JeroenSchmidt/UvA_AML_Kaggle/README.md

 **University of Amsterdam**

-1st Place with a holdout score of %88.75
+1st Place with a holdout score of 88.75%.
+This was done through the of stacked siamese architectures and manually created NLP features.

+The AML Poster pdf contains information of the winning solution.